FNS-Division/inframapkit-documentation/docs/assignment.md

 ![p2p-constraints](diagrams/p2p-constraints.drawio.svg)

 If a POI is not visible a cell site, it can still become connected with p2p if it is visible from another POI.
 However, if both a cell site and a POI are visible - the solver will favor the radio link to the cell site rather than to another POI.
-In the example below, $POI_{B}$ can connect using p2p only if $POI_{A}$ is also connected (with any technology).
+In the example below, $$POI_{B}$$ can connect using p2p only if $$POI_{A}$$ is also connected (with any technology).

 ## Class Parameters